quinnstiegman/12-angry-men-dynasty/docs/rules/bylaws.md

     The Playoffs begin during week 14 of the NFL season and end with a two week championship game that takes place during weeks 16 & 17 of the NFL season.
 The playoffs consist of 3 rounds, with round 1 taking place during week 14 of the NFL, round 2 taking place during week 15 in the NFL, and round 3 (the championship) taking place during weeks 16 & 17 of the NFL.

     The 8 teams with the best win-loss record at the end of the regular season will enter the playoffs.
-If two teams have the same record, the team with the highest Max PF will enter the playoffs/have the higher seed.
+If two teams have the same record, the team with the highest PF will enter the playoffs/have the higher seed.

-    Teams will be seeded based on regular season record and Max PF tiebreakers.
+    Teams will be seeded based on regular season record and PF tiebreakers.
 In round 1, the 1st seed will play the 8th seed, the 2nd seed will play the 7th seed, etc. Winners of round 1 will progress to play one of the other winners of round 1.
 The two winners of round 2 will compete in the championship.

 ??? dollar "League Dues/Payouts"